deetonn/suave/README.md

-<p style="text-align: center;">suave is a library for acheiving interprocess communication easily.
-It is 100% async.</p>
+# Suave :sunglasses:
+Multi-process and interprocess communication library focused on getting things up and working.
+It is 100% async and written in pure rust.

 # Pipes